UPDATE: Guide to Russian Federation Law in English:

 · The Statesman’s Yearbook.
 New York, etc.: St. Martin’s Press, etc. 1864-.
 Also available on-line (subscription required)

 · Legislationline.org From OSCE Office for Democratic Institutions and Human Rights (ODIHR).
 The site covers the countries belonging to the OSCE , including the Russian Federation.
 It provides a brief overview of the Constitution and legal system and links to important government bodies.
 This site is important for legislation and analyses of topics relating to democratization, rule-of-law, and civil and human rights.
 Search is by country and topic.
-This site will be referred to later in relation to specific topics.
+This site will be referred to frequently in this article ater in relation to specific topics.

 · A Guide to Legal Research in Russia (Globalex) By Arina Popova and Lex S. Solovyev.
 Excellent explanation of structure of government and legal system, with links to governmental departments, agencies, courts, etc. Points out when English language information is available on a site.

-General law journals provide a wealth of material on Russian law, and they may be searched in the standard indexes: Index to Legal Periodicals, Current Law Index, or Index to Foreign Legal Periodicals.
+General law journals provide a wealth of material on Russian law, and they may be searched in the standard indexes: Index to Legal Periodicals , Current Law Index , or Index to Foreign Legal Periodicals, as well as in electronic sources such as Lexis, Westlaw and Hein Online.
 The listing below includes only journals or serials which deal specifically with Russia (or Eastern Europe including Russia).
 Besides articles and book reviews, some of the journals listed below provide translations of legislation and of court decisions.
-One of the journals is devoted exclusively to the translation of statutes and decisions.
+Many of the journals are also available electonically.

-· Review of Central and East European Law.
+· Review of Central and East European Law .
 Dordrecht; Boston: M. Nijhoff, 1992-.
 Quarterly.
-Continues Review of Socialist Law.
+Continues Review of Socialist Law .
 Published in Cooperation with the Institute of East European Law and Russian Studies at the University of Leiden.
 Sometimes includes translations of legislation.
 Issues 19-22 contained a section titled “Russian Federation Legislative Survey”, which listed the most important legislation from June 12, 1990 through April 1995.
 Laws were indexed by subject, with official citations given.
+Also available on Hein Online.

 · The Journal of Eurasian Law.
 Huntington, N.Y.
 Juris Pub., 2008-.
 3 nos. a year.
 Jointly issued by Duke University, Center for Slavic, Eurasian and East European Studies, and Uppsala University.
 Besides articles, the journal publishes documents such as court decisions.